 Let me repeat myself.
 The scientific consensus is based on the consensus of experts in the field based on the evidence, almost exclusively from peer-reviewed and published data.
 Since science is not a democracy, there is no formal vote, although respected scientific societies will often publish a public statement on the scientific consensus for a particular issue.

 When Charles Darwin described the basics of evolution 150 years ago, he didn’t know about DNA and genes.
 Our current description of evolution is more detailed and includes DNA.
-The level of evidence that would be required to debunk evolution is so high, I cannot comprehend what it would take to challenge it.
+Evolution is a fact.
+And the level of evidence supporting the mechanisms of evolution are so, I cannot comprehend what it would take to challenge it.

 The same with most other consensuses in science.
 Because I am openminded to information that might change the consensus, I can imagine a theory or consensus being overturned eventually.
 It’s just that the possibility is vanishingly small, because the evidence level that needs to be exceeded is so high, that it will require hundreds of published articles to begin the discussion.